MENU

 Water Harvesting Lab

-The edition of 2024-25 of the online course of the Water Harvesting Lab will be on “Water Harvesting through Small Agricultural Reservoirs for sustainable water management
+The 2025-2026 edition of the online course of the Water Harvesting Lab will be on “Water Harvesting in Sub-Saharan Africa”

-The course will support prospective students with general information on Small Agricultural Reservoirs and will develop specific skills on best siting, designing, management and monitoring of such structures.
+The course will support prospective students with general information on the socio-ecological settings of SSA and on Water Harvesting technologies, and will develop specific skills on best siting, designing, project management, and monitoring of such structures.

 Upon completion, the participant will be able to:

-• Understand the hydrological functioning of a Small Agricultural Reservoir and the principles of its design.
+• Assessing the hydrological functioning of different Water Harvesting structures and the basic principles of their design

-• Understand the social dynamics related to the development of new small reservoir.
+• Understanding the social dynamics related to the development of new water harvesting structures

 Free places are available* for